Randbee/CAMSBook/_sources/how-to-run-these-tutorials.md

 # How to run these tutorials

-The tutorials are in the form of [Jupyter notebooks](https://jupyter.org/).
-You will not need to install any software as there are a number of free cloud-based services to create, edit, run and export Jupyter notebooks such as these.
-At the top of each tutorial you will find links to a selection of such cloud-based services to run the tutorial.
-These may include the following:
+The tutorials are in the form of [Jupyter notebooks](https://jupyter.org/), a powerful tool for interactive computing.
+Jupyter notebooks allow you to write and execute code, view the results, and add explanatory text all in one document.
+They are widely used in data science, research, and education due to their versatility and ease of use.

+You will not need to install any software to work with Jupyter notebooks, as there are several free cloud-based services available for creating, editing, running, and exporting notebooks.
+These services provide a hassle-free environment where you can focus on your analysis without worrying about software installation or compatibility issues.

 |                               Binder                               |                                            Kaggle                                             |                                                  Colab                                                   |
 | :----------------------------------------------------------------: | :-------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------: |